ARMmbed/mbed-os-5-docs/docs/porting/target/bootstrap.md

 #endif

 #if !defined(MBED_BOOT_STACK_SIZE)
-/* This value is normally defined by the tools to 0x1000 for baremetal and 0x400 for RTOS */
+/* This value is normally defined by the tools to 0x1000 for bare metal and 0x400 for RTOS */
   #define MBED_BOOT_STACK_SIZE  0x400
 #endif